ireaneus/CDI/PersonalStatement.md

 # Personal Statement of Faith

-## The Chief End of Man
+## **The Chief End of Man**

-- *"For He has satisfied the thirsty soul, and the hungry soul He has filled with what is good."
-(Psalm 107:9)*
-- *"You will make known to me the path of life; in Your presence is fullness of joy; in Your right hand there are pleasures forever."
-(Psalm 16:11)*
-- *"Whom have I in heaven but You?
+I believe that the chief end of man is to glorify God and to enjoy Him forever.
+As Scripture declares, *"Whether, then, you eat or drink or whatever you do, do all to the glory of God"* (1 Corinthians 10:31).
+God has designed humanity to find true satisfaction in Him alone, for *"He has satisfied the thirsty soul, and the hungry soul He has filled with what is good"* (Psalm 107:9).
+In God’s presence, we find *"fullness of joy; in His right hand there are pleasures forever"* (Psalm 16:11).

+God's Word teaches that life’s ultimate purpose is to fear Him and obey His commandments: *"The conclusion, when all has been heard, is: fear God and keep His commandments, because this applies to every person"* (Ecclesiastes 12:13).
+Our hearts are meant to desire God above all else, as the psalmist proclaims: *"Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
-My flesh and my heart may fail, But God is the strength of my heart and my portion forever."
-(Psalm 73:25-26)*
+My flesh and my heart may fail, but God is the strength of my heart and my portion forever"* (Psalm 73:25-26).
-- *"Whether, then, you eat or drink or whatever you do, do all to the glory of God."
-(1 Corinthians 10:31)*
-- *"The conclusion, when all has been heard, is: fear God and keep His commandments, because this applies to every person."
-(Ecclesiastes 12:13)*

-The chief end of man is to glorify God and to enjoy Him forever.
-All satisfaction, joy, and fulfillment are found in God alone.
-Humanity exists to honor Him in every aspect of life, as commanded by Scripture.
+Man’s chief purpose is not only to glorify God but to enjoy Him forever, finding eternal joy and satisfaction in His presence and walking in obedience to His commands

 ---